ofersabo/Few_Shot_transformation_and_sampling/README.md

 # Few-Shot Transformation and Sampling
 #### In this repository we share the script to transform any supervised dataset into a Few-Shot dataset.
-#### Further, this repository contains a script to generate episodes as described in link to paper.
+#### Further, this repository contains a script to generate episodes as described in the paper.

 ### To transform TACRED into our suggested Few-Shot TACRED please use this commad
 ##### Getting access to TACRED dataset